Valfride/lpr-rsr-ext/README.md

 *Paper currently under review*

-* Upon acceptance, we will be releasing all datasets used in our experiments (the LR-HR pairs), as well as the source code, in order to encourage further research and development in the field of super-resolution for License Plate Recognition (LPR).
+* Upon acceptance, we will be releasing all datasets used in our experiments (the LR-HR image pairs), as well as the source code, in order to encourage further research and development in the field of super-resolution for License Plate Recognition (LPR).